 One of the biggest challenges of international SEO is successfully targeting the right content to the correct region.
-Google offers the use of rel="alternate" hreflang="x" annotations to markup equivalent pages targeting different regions or languages and improve regional rankings.
-While deploying hreflang-x is often a time-consuming task many implementations nowadays are still incorrect.
-We will review the implementation of hreflang-x on your website, report on identified problems and provide recommendations to ensure that effort put into the deployment is not lost and produces wanted results.Learn More
+It is important that you provide global visitors with the correct country/language version of your website, as this is key to converting them from a visitor to a customer.
+Google offers the use of hreflang-x annotations to mark up equivalent webpages targeting different regions or languages.
+Using hreflang-x ensures that the correct country/language version of your website appears to global users, thereby helping to reduce bounce rates, increase conversions and improve regional rankings.
+We will review the implementation of hreflang-x on your website, report on any problems we identify and provide recommendations for improvement.ENQUIRE NOW

-Implementing hreflang-x either in HTML or XML format in theory isn’t difficult however a significant portion of hreflang-x implementations nowadays are still incorrect.
+Implementing hreflang-x either in HTML or XML format in theory isn’t difficult, however, a significant portion of hreflang-x implementations nowadays are still incorrect.
 Common problems involve incorrect values for the hreflang-x attribute, broken or incorrect references, invalid use of hreflang-x-default and more.
-If there are problems with a hreflang-x implementation Google is likely to ignore all included annotations.
+If there are problems with a hreflang-x implementation, Google is likely to ignore all included annotations.

-If hreflang-x was deployed in XML sitemaps we will review the annotations included in the sitemaps.
+If hreflang-x was deployed in XML sitemaps, we will review the annotations included in the sitemaps.
 In this review we will check if syntax, attribute values and code are correct, self-referencing and bi-directional referencing are in place, if there are any broken hreflang-x links as well as any other problems that are identified.
-The review will report on found problems and recommend fixes.

 Webcertain Group is passionate about generating business growth for its clients in any part of the world.
 A team of native speakers of all the world’s major languages works together to achieve client objectives - no one understands working with different cultures and the nuances of language in the globe’s search engines better than the Webcertain multilingual teams.
 Webcertain operates in 44 languages.